Jaik Mickleburgh: Career

 One of his brightest seasons at Essex came in 2013.
 Despite having started the season out of the side, due to the signing of Rob Quiney as overseas player, he finished that summer as Essex's leading Championship run-scorer with 829 at an average of 41.45.
 When he played against an England XI ahead of the 2013 Ashes, he also made 90 and 58 (the match had its first-class status removed), and went on to have his most productive spell in county cricket, including a career-best 243 against Leicestershire.
 He failed to press on the following season, however, managing just one half-century as the emergence of another young opener in Nick Browne cost him his place in the Championship XI and his star never really rose again.

 Mickleburgh helped Essex win the County Championship Division Two title in 2016 with Essex to play in Division One in the 2017 season.

 At the end of the domestic 2016 season it was announced Mickleburgh was not being offered a new contract which ends his 9-year affiliation with Essex leaving him as a free agent.
 For the 2017 season, Mickleburgh played for Copdock & Old Ipswichian Cricket Club and Suffolk.
+He scored 815 runs at 116.43 for Suffolk, winning the Wilfred Rhodes Trophy for achieving the highest average in Minor Counties cricket.
+At the end of 2017, he took a position as professional cricket coach at Brentwood School.